 Arboretum Interpreters are trained to talk knowledgeably about the Arboretum and plants.
 In addition to training on Arboretum history, plant terminology, and the landscape, volunteers learn interpretive techniques to effectively engage with visitors.
 Arboretum Interpreters are trained to use kits in various locations in the landscape.
 The portable kits include props, activities, study sheets, and other materials.
 Interpreters learn the kit during the training period, then pair up with with a veteran Interpreter during a “try-out” period immediately after training.

 Responsibilities and time commitment

-- Attend all five mandatory training days, which cover Arboretum history and current activities, horticultural information about the living collections, natural history and botany, and interpretive techniques.
-If you would like to be contacted when the next training is offered, please call Brett McNeilly, Visitor Education Assistant, at 617.384.5251 or fill out and submit the volunteer application.
+- Attend all five to seven mandatory training days, which cover Arboretum history and current activities, horticultural information about the living collections, natural history and botany, and interpretive techniques.
+If you would like to be contacted when the next training is offered, please call Sheryl White, Visitor Engagement, at 617.384.5251 or fill out and submit the volunteer application.

 - During the training, shadow at least one Interpreter shift, work outside of class hours on training assignments, and attend at least one free public tour.

 - After the training, continue to expand your knowledge of plants, Arboretum history, and interpretive techniques, independent study, periodic evaluation, and by attending special “refreshers,” lectures, and tours for volunteers.

 - Commit to at least one year of volunteering, a minimum of eight shifts.

 - Shifts occur on weekends during peak seasons (Saturdays and Sundays in May, June, September, and October, plus possible peak weekdays in May).